 Risks and complications from general anesthesia continued...

-Other serious risks of general anesthesia include changes in
+Rare but serious risks of general anesthesia include:

 Some people who are going to have general anesthesia express

 concern that they will not be completely unconscious but will "wake up" and

 have some awareness during the surgical procedure.
 But

 awareness during general anesthesia is very rare.
 Anesthesia specialists devote careful attention and use many methods to